thedeerchild/POPSHOP-website/readme.md

 If you're looking for the typical `$(document).ready()` at the bottom of `index.html`, you're in for a surprise.
 Add jQuery in `app.js`, then compress it and and append to `app.min.js` using a [javascript compressor](http://closure-compiler.appspot.com/home).

+## Replacing Images

+Be sure to change the names of images that are being swapped out due to caching being enabled by the .htaccess file.

 ## Anything Else

 Feel free to email me at elm232 'at' (standard Cornell email scheme) or message me on Github if you have any questions.